Thursday, June 29, 2017

 When WONDER WOMAN came out recently in cinemas, I was relieved that all the rumours about the movie not exceeding its huge expectations got put to rest.
 The DC Extended Universe (DCEU) finally attained its mojo when (in my opinion) it all started with Suicide Squad.
 It wasn't the first time I'd seen Wonder Woman in a standalone film, as I saw the 2009 direct-to-video animated version on pay TV.
 It is a privilege that this female character has her cinematic spotlight, especially when the other female-led superhero movies that came before, such as SupergirlCatwoman and Elektra, couldn't dominate the box office charts, especially when competing against other films of the genre that were male-centred.
 Unlike the few previous entries from DCEU, which were mediocre to average at best, this one does not, by all means, disappoint DC fanatics.

 However, the action sequences were perfectly timed and flowed well with the editing and detailed storyline.
 I have no problems with the movie whatsoever.
 Zack Snyder's involvement is limited as he helped co-envision the plot and was also an acting producer.
 WONDER WOMAN has rightfully earned its place as an uplifting, intense, but pro-feminist-focused film that portrays women as resourceful, skilful and powerful.
-Traditionally, wherein superhero films, you often see females as damsels in distress or supporting heroes (not lead actor status).
+Traditionally, in superhero films, you often see females as damsels in distress or supporting heroes (not lead actor status).
 But this can be a very anti-feminist perspective.

 Continuing the Wonder Woman mantle is Gal Gadot, who continues her astonishing performance of the superheroine who's now transformed into a god-like figure similar to Superman.
 Co-starring with the lead actress is Chris Pine, who magnificently portrays Steve Trevor, her soon-to-be ill-fated love interest.
 They both provide sensational chemistry in professing their on-screen love and successfully convince the audience of their unbreakable romance.